XPS - XML Paper Specification

 What is an XPS file?

 XPS stands for XML Paper Specification, a file format developed by Microsoft.
-XPS files are used for preserving document layout and sharing documents, similar to PDFs.
+XPS files are used to preserve document layout and share documents, similar to PDFs.
 They typically have the .xps file extension.

 XPS files contain fixed document content, including text, images, and vector graphics.
-They are suitable for situations where maintaining the exact layout and appearance of a document is crucial.
-XPS files are easy to view, share, and print, making them a valuable format for certain applications.
+They are suitable when it is important to keep the exact layout and appearance of a document.
+XPS files are easy to view, share, and print, making them useful for certain applications.

 How do I open an XPS file?

-You can open XPS files using various applications:
+You can open XPS files with various applications:

 • Microsoft Reader: Windows 11 and Windows 10 come with Microsoft's built-in Reader app for opening XPS files.